Connecticut Drug Sale - Intent to Distribute Laws & Penalties

 The penalties can be different if the person selling is also considered “drug dependent” under the law.
 And the legal defense strategies can vary tremendously depending on your specific situation.

 You need the best Connecticut criminal defense lawyer you can get, as quickly as possible.
-Please call me for a free consultation now, and I’ll help you work through your possible defense options, and what your best chances are to try to win your case after a possession with intent to distribute charge.
+Please call me for a free consultation now, and I'll help you work through your possible defense options, and what your best chances are to try to win your case.

 The Cultivation, Delivery or Sale of Marijuana, Equal to or Less than 1 Kilogram and Over 1 kg carries the following penalties under Connecticut Law if you are found guilty: